cedar-policy/cedar-docs/docs/collections/_policies/syntax-entity.md

 ## Namespaces {#entity-namespace}

 An entity can also be referenced in the context of multiple namespaces.
 This capability lets you infer a logical hierarchy of entity types.
 For example, `PhotoFlash::Groups::Album::"vacation"` refers to a specific entity with an entity ID of `"vacation"` and an entity type of `PhotoFlash::Groups::Album`.
 There is no real structure behind such a string, only what is logically inferred by the designer.
-You can create namespaces for an entity type when you define a schema.
+The Cedar language reserves all namespaces containing the reserved identifier `__cedar`, so you cannot have an entity `__cedar::Album::"vacation"`.
+You can create a namespace for an entity type when you define a schema.

 ## Attributes of entities {#entity-attribute}